Dave Merrington

-David Robert Merrington (born 26 January 1945) is an English former professional footballer who later worked as a commentator for BBC Radio Solent.
+David Robert Merrington (born 26 January 1945) is an English former professional footballer, manager and commentator.
+He served as a caretaker manager at Sunderland in 1978, and Leeds United in 1980.
+Merrington was manager of Southampton from 1995 until his dismissal in 1996.

+Before his career as a coach, Merrington played as a defender, spending the majority of his playing career at Burnley before moving to Bristol City.
+Merrington later worked as a commentator for BBC Radio Solent.
+He retired from commentating in 2022.

 Playing career

 Merrington played for Burnley, appearing in 98 league games (1 goal), including a spell as captain.
+Whilst at Burnley, he was blighted continually by serious injuries.
 He later played for Bristol City before retiring and going into coaching.

 Coaching career

 Merrington was a brief caretaker manager for Sunderland following the departure of Jimmy Adamson in 1978, and in 1980 he again took over from Adamson as caretaker manager (for 1 game only) at Leeds United.

 He became youth coach at Southampton in 1983, before taking over as manager for the 1995–96 season.
 He was Premiership Manager of the Month in April 1996, his only full season in management.
 Despite securing Southampton's top flight status on goal difference, he was dismissed on 14 June 1996 and succeeded by Graeme Souness.
 During the final weeks of the 1995–96 season, he guided Southampton to two crucial wins which played a big part in their survival - they first beat Manchester United (champions that season) 3–1 at The Dell, and then won their penultimate game 1–0 at Bolton Wanderers, a result which confirmed the other side's relegation.

 A year later he returned to the club as a coach under next manager Dave Jones but left again three years later after Jones was succeeded by Glenn Hoddle.
-His next stop was a brief spell working as Walsall's first-team coach alongside manager Colin Lee in 2002.
+His next stop was a brief spell working as Walsall's first-team coach alongside manager Colin Lee in 2002, but later resigned for personal reasons.